Alaska Window Tinting Laws

 As a sedan owner, you must verify your front side windows have a minimum of 70% Visible Light Transmission (VLT) and your rear side windows and rear window have at least 40% VLT.

-In regards to SUV or van ownership, the 70% VLT requirement applies to your front side windows, but there’s no specified minimum for the rear windows.
+For SUV or van owners, the 70% VLT requirement applies to the front side windows, but there’s no specified minimum for the rear windows.

 Keep in mind that up to 3% window tint variance is permitted, allowing for some flexibility in measuring the VLT.
 Your window tint must also meet the combined light transmission value with the window itself, not just the tint.